 9. Have a Flight at Wedge Brewing Company

-After a day of exploring Asheville’s amazing artwork, there couldn’t be a more refreshing way to end the day than with a cold beer at Wedge Brewing Company.
+After a day of exploring Asheville’s amazing artwork, there isn’t a more refreshing way to end the day than with a cold beer at Wedge Brewing Company.
 Craft beer is an art that Wedge has perfected.
 Whether you are craving an extra hoppy IPA or a robust and chocolatey stout, this River Arts District brewery that has it all.
 Guests can enjoy live music every Saturday at Wedge Studios.

 10. Indulge at 12 Bones Smokehouse

-Where to Stay
+The Best Place to Stay